6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 Types of De-Icing and Anti-Icing Chemicals

-These services usually involve spraying glycol-based fluids onto the aircraft to either remove existing ice or prevent new ice from forming during flight.
+If you plan to use these services, reach out to the airport prior to flight.
+These services typically involve spraying glycol-based fluids on the aircraft to remove existing ice or prevent new accumulation.

-• Type I (Orange): This is the fluid you’ll see used most often in general aviation.
-It’s a thinner, glycol-based fluid that’s heated up and sprayed onto the aircraft to remove ice and give a short window of protection.
+• Type I (Orange): The most common choice in general aviation.
+It’s a thinner, heated fluid sprayed onto the aircraft to quickly remove ice.
+While it offers a short window of protection, it does not remain on the surface for long.

 Infographic on Inflatable De-icing Boots boots - PilotMall.com